 Dragon Creation Story

-In the begining, was the Broodmother.
+From the sagas, the Broodmother was not there in the beginning.
 She was without direction or shape, with no form to call her own.
 So the One King came to her and touched her head, and gave her the form of the dragon.
 He told her that she was to become an emissary, a common thread to link all beings.

 There were no other dragons then, so the One King blessed the Broodmother with 12 eggs.
 She cared for them for 1000 nights, keeping them warm and tending to them as a mother should.
 On the morning after the 1000th night, 11 of the eggs hatched.